ArelyC77/ArelyC77/README.md

 - 👋 Hi, I’m @ArelyC77
-- 👀 I’m interested in Computer Science
+- 👀 I’m graduating from Florida International Univeristy in Spring 2025
-- 🌱 I’m currently learning Java at FIU
+- 🌱 I have knowledge in React JS, Java, SQL, and Spring boot.
-- 💞️ I’m looking to collaborate on programs with different companies
+- 💞️ I’m looking for a software engineer/developer role
 - 📫 How to reach me -> e-mail: arely.corre@hotmail.com

 <!---